 Hope and Action

-We believe that people have the ability to solve their current problems, both personal and public, and to create a better world.
-Our utopian vision, tempered with common sense, leads us to a strong commitment to personal and global growth, evolution and balance.
+We believe that people have the ability to solve our current problems, both personal and public, and to create a better world.
+We seek to temper vision with common sense , and to bring a strong commitment to personal and global growth, evolution and balance.

-We believe that people can progress far towards achieving personal growth, evolution and balance through the carefully planned alteration of their "normal" states of consciousness.
-We use both ancient and modern methods of concentration, meditation, reprogramming and ecstasy.
+We believe that people can work toward achieving personal growth, evolution and balance through the carefully planned alteration of their emotions and states of consciousness.
+We use both ancient and modern methods of concentration, meditation, self-management, and ecstasy.

 We believe that human interdependence implies community service.
 Some of us are active in political, social, ecological and charitable organizations, while others prefer to work for the public good primarily through spiritual means (and many insist on doing both).

 We believe that if we are to achieve any of our goals, we must practice what we preach.
-Neopagan Druidism, like any other religion, should be a way of life, not merely a weekly or monthly social function.
+Neo-Pagan Druidry, like any other religion, should be a way of life, not merely a weekly or monthly social function.
 So we must always strive to make our lives consistent with our proclaimed beliefs.

 Cooperation and Defense